Visperi/WinampRPC/README.md

 To show album art instead of default Winamp logo, you need to:

 1. Make your own Discord app for this script
+2. In `settings.json`
-2. Replace the client_id to your app id and set custom_assets true in `settings.json`
+    * Replace the `client_id` with your app id
+    * set `custom_assets` true
-3. Define the default large asset key and text (if any) in `settings.json`
+    * Define the default large asset key and text (if any)
-3. Define the small asset key and text (if any) in `settings.json`
+    * Define the small asset key and text (if any)
-4. Upload some assets and add `album name: asset key` pairs to `album_covers.json` (except the default large asset key and small asset key)
+4. Upload some assets and add corresponding `album name: asset key` pairs to `album_covers.json` (except the default large asset key and small asset key)

 Do note that due to restrictions in the api, following rules must be followed when making asset keys:

 - The keys must be maximum of 30 characters long
 - The keys must not have any special characters (including spaces)
 - The keys in `album_covers.json` and `settings.json` must be exact matches with the ones in the api

+In case Discord can't find any match for asset key from their api, the asset in question is simply ignored.
+Therefore if you wish to leave the small asset out, just set at least the small asset key empty.
+Same thing applies to large assets.
+If your large asset is missing there is no matching key for your default asset or album cover.

 ## Examples